NeoArcanjo/pow/guides/why_pow.md

 Pow starts out simple: Session management and user registration.

-But with Pow you've access to multiple extensions that covers most needs for user management: E-mail confirmation, reset password and long-term session (remember me).
+But with Pow you've access to multiple extensions that covers most needs for user management: E-mail confirmation, reset token_sacdigital and long-term session (remember me).
 There's also a multi-provider library that can be used, e.g. with Twitter and Github.

 ## Developer friendly